This 5-minute vegan black bean dip is creamy, tangy, and bursting with herby freshness. Just put all the ingredients in a food processor and puree!

 You know those times when you’re headed to a party or picnic, and you don’t wanna show up empty handed?
 Those times when you wanna put in a liiittle more effort than store-bought hummus, but not too much more?
-This recipe – which I recommend you commit to memory like I have – is for those times.
-It takes literally 5 minutes, requires zero cooking, and calls for a handful of ingredients you probably already have.
+This easy recipe – which I highly recommend you commit to memory like I have – is for those times.
+It takes literally 5 minutes, requires zero cooking, and calls for a handful of healthy ingredients you probably already have.

 What’s In This Vegan Black Bean Dip